 Residential facilities include:

-If you need to register on Election Day, you must provide proof-of-residence.
+If you need to register on Election Day, you must provide proof of residence.
 This can be difficult when you live in a residential facility.
-One simple way you can provide proof-of-residence is to ask facility staff to go with you on Election Day to ‘vouch’ for you.
+One simple way you can provide proof of residence is to ask facility staff to go with you on Election Day to 'vouch' for you.
 Vouching is when the staff swears that they personally know you live in the facility.

 Any staff person can vouch for all eligible voters who are residents of the facility.
 However, staff must prove their employment with election officials.
 Methods of proof include:

 If you live in a nursing home, an assisted-living facility, residential treatment center, group home or battered women's shelter, you can ask someone to pick up and return an absentee ballot for you.
-Read more about agent delivery
+Read more about agent delivery on the Absentee and Early Voting page.

 Visit the Ramsey County Elections webpage to find out how to have an absentee ballot mailed to your home or how to cast an ballot prior to Election Day in person.